abukhalil-LTUC-ASAC/201-reading-notes/class-06.md

   * previous/nextSibling
   * first/lastChild

 And even more interesting work comes with doing actual work in their values.
+These works can be simplified as `nodeValue` to access node content but not text or child.
+Changes to text and inner child content happens with `innerHTML` or `textContent` for text only.

+New nodes can be created or old can be removed using `createElement()`, `createTextNode()`, `append/removeChild` as DOM manipulators.
+Their properties are accessed and changed using `hasAttribute()`, `getAttribute()`, `setAttribute()`, `removeAttribute()` which affect id's and classes.

+**DOM queries** means finding elements, and saving that element in a variable actually saves its location for further manipulations.
+CSS selector queries will be most used as it is very specific and handy when doing very fine manipulations on the DOM tree.
+Extra effort into the selectors are needed for frontend development.